 cd your-project - Start:

-claude - Try: "Explain the architecture of this codebase"
+Both paths give you the same capabilities.
+Try: "Explain the architecture of this codebase."

 We built RIVER's entire AI platform with Claude Code.
 Not as a prototype.
 In production.
 Recently we needed to summarise an 800-page government report into a 20-page executive brief.
 Claude and Cowork couldn't handle it.
 Claude Code processed the entire document, structured the summary, and delivered it in one session.
 It's the tool with the fewest limits.